Quotes – Customer Approval Process

 1

 When the customer receives the Quote, it will look like this.
-The email itself gives a basic overview of the key parts of the Quote, including price total, down payment, and expiration date.
-When your customer is ready to examine the full Quote and send a response, they’ll click the Review and Respond button.
+The email gives a basic overview, including price total, down payment, and expiration date.
+When your customer is ready to examine the full Quote and send a response, they’ll click Review and Respond.

 2